sekmet/agent-Acontext/README.md

 # 🌲 Core Concepts

-- [**Session**](https://docs.acontext.io/store/messages/multi-provider) - A conversation thread that stores messages with multi-modal support.
+- [**Session**](https://docs.acontext.io/store/messages/multi-provider) - You can store context in Acontext, just like a Database but only used for context.
   - [**Task Agent**](https://docs.acontext.io/observe/agent_tasks) - Background TODO agent that collects task's status, progress and preferences.
 - [**Disk**](https://docs.acontext.io/store/disk) - File storage for agent artifacts.
 - [**Space**](https://docs.acontext.io/learn/skill-space) - A Notion-like `Space` for agents, where learned skills are stored.